University of Wolverhampton Law School

 The Law School is based in the University's contemporary Mary Seacole Building (MH) and benefits from a range of specialist facilities to help you study.

-You can also enjoy our dedicated social learning space.
+You can also enjoy our dedicated social learning spaces, well equipped library, sports hall, Students’ Union and many catering outlets.
 Find out more about our on-site facilities.

 Potential Career Paths